Iloilo Mission Hospital: Arrival of Protestantism and founding of the hospital (1900-1909)

-At long last, two young sisters from Leon, Iloilo, Dorotea Caldito, Basilio Caldito who were laundry staff for the Union Mission Hospital, agreed to help the American missionary nurse, Elizabeth Brinton who arrived on June 3, 1906.
-Miss Brinton was assigned to take charge of the nursing service as well as the training program for nurses.
-Thereafter two more young women agreed to join the nursing training program.
-They were Nicasia Cada from Oton, Iloilo and Felipe de la Pena from Hippodromo, Iloilo City.
+After quite some time, two young sisters from Iloilo who were laundry staff for the Union Mission Hospital agreed to help Elizabeth Brinton, an American missionary nurse who arrived on June 3, 1906.
+Brinton was assigned to take charge of the nursing service as well as the training program for nurses.
+Thereafter, Nicasia Cada from Oton, Iloilo and Felipe de la Pena from Hippodromo, Iloilo City agreed to join the nursing program.
 Felipa's mother, Petra de la Pena, was a very sick patient of Dr. Joseph Andrew Hall.
-After her recovery, she persuaded her daughter to join the training, and so Felipa stayed on.
+After her recovery, she persuaded her daughter to join the training, so Felipa stayed on.
 These four young women, who were just beginning to learn to read and write, comprised the first group of nursing students who started their training in 1906 and finished in 1909.
-During the training, the girls were made to wear a red calico uniform, with full sleeves gathered to a band just above the elbow and a white cap to keep their hair in place.
+During the training, the girls were required to wear a red calico uniform with full sleeves gathered to a band just above the elbow and a white cap to keep their hair in place.

-Establishment of the training school for nurses
+Establishment of the nurse training school

 In June 1906, Dr. Joseph Andrew Hall officially opened the Union Mission Hospital Training School for Nurses, the first school of nursing in the Philippines.
-Jean R. Hall was a valuable helpmate to Dr. Hall.
-She helped in the training of the young trainees, in addition to her other duties in the hospital.
+Jean R. Hall was a valuable helper to Dr. Hall.
+She helped in the training of the young trainees in addition to her other duties in the hospital.
 Shortly after the opening of the training school, however, there were difficulties in the organizational set-up of the newly opened hospital and school because of the scheduled furlough of the Halls.
-Fortunately Dr. Hall's resourcefulness paved the way for a solution to the problem.
-He requested the Foreign Mission Society to send a reliever.
+To tackle this problem, Dr. Hall requested the Foreign Mission Society to send a reliever.
 Another missionary doctor, Dr. Mackel, who was scheduled to go to China, took over temporarily.
-When he left, Dr. Creel, from the government Quarantine Office, took over briefly.
-Shortly, Dr. Raphael C. Thomas of the American Baptist Foreign Mission Society (ABFMS), willingly accepted to fill in for Dr. Joseph A. Hall until his return from furlough.
-Dr. Hall also arranged to get help in the person of Miss Amelia Klein, an American government nurse stationed in Manila, who came on for salary for six months to help Miss Brinton with the nursing service and training program.
+When he left, Dr. Creel, from the government quarantine office, took over briefly.
+Shortly, Dr. Raphael C. Thomas of the American Baptist Foreign Mission Society (ABFMS) willingly accepted to fill in for Dr. Joseph A. Hall until his return from furlough.
+Dr. Hall also arranged to get help in the person of Amelia Klein, an American government nurse stationed in Manila, who came on for salary for six months to help Brinton with the nursing service and training program.

-Since the hospital's founding in 1901, it is noted that the Protestant Presbyterian and the Protestant Baptist missionaries were very supportive of the medical work of the Union Mission Hospital and its training school for nurses (Union Mission Hospital Training School for Nurses).
-Both mission agencies saw the need for a united effort in order to give good quality services to the region, and so in 1907, the Presbyterian Mission and the American Baptist Mission officially decided to unite, with the Union Mission Hospital as the center for their medical work in the Visayas region.
+Since the hospital's founding in 1901, the Protestant Presbyterian and the Protestant Baptist missionaries were very supportive of the medical work of the Union Mission Hospital and its training school for nurses (Union Mission Hospital Training School for Nurses).
+Both mission agencies saw the need for a united effort in order to provide good quality services to the region, which led to the official unity of the Presbyterian Mission and the American Baptist Mission in 1907, with the Union Mission Hospital as the center for their medical work in the Visayas region.